Interstate 69

 IH 69 began in Texas as a 6.2 mile route alongside U.S. 77 between SH 44 at Robstown and IH 37 at Corpus Christi, with an official dedication on December 5, 2011.
 This portion was reclassified as IH 69E at the May 5, 2013 Route Numbering Committee meeting of AASHTO, because of the branch split of IH 69 south from Victoria.

 Other branch route sections of IH 69 were signed starting on July 15, 2013.
 Included is IH 69E, which overlays a stretch of U.S. 77 from Brownsville to Raymondville; IH 69C, which superseded 18.0 miles of U.S. 281 between Pharr and Edinburg and IH 2, which overlaps with U.S. 83 and connects IH 69C and IH 69E in the Lower Rio Grande Valley.
 73 miles of State Highway 44, from U.S. 59 at Freer to SH 358 in Corpus Christi, became a Congressionally Designated I-69 High Priority Corridor as part of the FAST Act signed into law on December 4, 2015.
-5.8 miles of SH 44 by Corpus Christi International Airport (CRP) were previously built to interstate standards.14
+5.8 miles of SH 44 by Corpus Christi International Airport (CRP) were previously built to interstate standards (Alliance for I-69 Texas, 2015).

 Route Information